 Diagonal Spread Examples

 In another scenario, a trader is bearish on XYZ stock at a current market price of $129.
 To set up a diagonal spread, the trader could buy a $132 February put, which would be several dollars in the money.
 Next, the trader could sell a $126 January put, which would be a few dollars out of the money.
-This trade would be a six-dollar wide diagonal spread.
+This trade would be a six-point wide diagonal spread.

 Types of Diagonal Spreads